 We will amend and restate our certificate of incorporation and bylaws in connection with this offering.
-The following description of our common stock, certificate of incorporation and our bylaws are summaries thereof and are qualified by reference to our certificate of incorporation and our bylaws as so amended and restated, copies of which will be filed with the SEC as exhibits to the registration statement of which this prospectus is a part.
+The following description of our common stock, certificate of incorporation and our bylaws are summaries thereof and are qualified by reference to our certificate of incorporation and our bylaws as so amended and restated, copies of which were filed with the SEC as exhibits to the registration statement relating to this prospectus.

 Our authorized capital stock consists of 100,000,000 shares of common stock, par value \$0.01 per share, and 10,000,000 shares of preferred stock, par value \$0.01 per share.
-We have applied to have our shares of common stock listed on The NASDAQ Global Market under the symbol "FANG."
+We have been approved to list our shares of common stock on The NASDAQ Global Select Market under the symbol "FANG."